ehaynie63/ml-design-docs/README.md

 ## 4. Requirements & Constraints
 ### Functional Requirement:
 High-level user stories and acceptance criteria.
-A "user" in the stories below represents an external electronic health record system (EHR) that interfaces with this Rest API to generate glaucoma screening results for physicians at healthcare facilities.
+A "user" in the stories below represents an external electronic health record system (EHR) that interfaces with this Rest API to generate glaucoma screening results, which will be reviewed by physicians.
 ***Table 1***
 | # | User Story | Acceptance Criteria | Release| Estimate|
 | ------------- | ------------- | ------------- | ------------- | ------------- |